nasatoken/NASA-Whitepaper/README.md

 ## About

-<p>Launched in June 2021, **NASA** or **Not Another Shit Altcoin** is a token deployed on the Binance Smart Chain network that utilizes the raw power of memes, transparency, innovation and pure fundamentals to facilitate its goal of becoming the dependable altcoin of the future.
+<p>Launched in June 2021, <b>NASA<b> or <b>Not Another Shit Altcoin<b> is a token deployed on the Binance Smart Chain network that utilizes the raw power of memes, transparency, innovation and pure fundamentals to facilitate its goal of becoming the dependable altcoin of the future.

   NASA stands out because it has character, originality, tokenomics that prohibit rug pulls, an authentic community that wasn't built on the foundation of bots, and a team of amazing individuals with years of crypto experience between them.